 “The real financial value behind this deal is the treasure trove of IP in the deep catalog that we plan to reimagine and develop together with MGM’s talented team,” said Mike Hopkins, Senior Vice President of Prime Video and Amazon Studios, in a statement.
 “It’s very exciting and provides so many opportunities for high-quality storytelling.”

-The deal is not technically done just yet, though.
-It is “subject to regulatory approvals and other customary closing conditions.”
+As of this most recent report, the European Union’s antitrust regulator has approved of the deal unconditionally.
+Though it must be noted, U.S. Federal Trade Commission could still challenge the deal.
 But the only thing more shocking than an iconic Hollywood studio being bought by one of the richest people alive would be the deal falling through at this point.